palkan/logidze/README.md

 rails generate logidze:install
 ```

-This creates migration for adding trigger function and enabling hstore extension.
+This creates a migration for adding trigger function and enabling the hstore extension.

 Run migrations: